AlexandrosAlexiou/kotlin.nvim/README.md

 :MasonInstall kotlin-lsp
 ```

-This is the recommended approach as Mason handles the installation automatically.
+This is the recommended approach as Mason handles the installation automatically and includes platform-specific builds with a bundled JRE (zero-dependency installation). **No separate JDK installation is required** when using the Mason-installed kotlin-lsp.

+The plugin will automatically detect and use the bundled JRE from the Mason installation, providing a seamless zero-configuration experience.

 ### Option 2: Manual Installation